 A reverse nameserver lookup, also referred to as a reverse NS lookup, is a search for all of the domain names that share a nameserver specified as a search term.
 A reverse namerserver lookup allows to understand if a nameserver is dedicated or shared among several hosts.

-Reverse NS Lookup’s outputs are accurate, comprehensive, and backed by our large DNS record database, with 500+ million NS records updated every week.
+Reverse NS Lookup’s outputs are accurate, comprehensive, and backed by our large DNS record database, with millions NS records updated every week.

 Reverse NS Lookup’s reports are created in a matter of seconds and have shareable URLs for faster communication and decision-making.